There are two popular approaches to selling your great technology:

 Choose the Right Partners

-In the crowded, competitive, noisy US technology markets, you’ll probably need several well-performing partners and a well thought out tactical marketing plan to gain some traction.
+In the crowded, competitive, noisy US technology markets, you’ll probably need several well-performing partners.
+Plus a well thought out tactical marketing plan to gain some traction.
 The huge US market also tends to be divided into east coast, middle, west coast, and Canada.

 You need to be tough when vetting potential partners, especially overseas, to find the ones of best fit.
-Having a series of questions to qualify those with the right experience, internal technical and sales expertise, and clients in verticals that match yours is a good start.
-It may take longer than you planned, but it’s important to resist the urge to make a needs-driven decision you’ll regret down the track.
+A good start is having a series of questions to qualify those with the right experience.
+As well as internal technical and sales expertise, and clients in verticals that match yours is a good start.
+It may take longer than you planned.
+However, it’s important to resist the urge to make a needs-driven decision you’ll regret down the track.

 They will be easy to manage even for a smallish Aussie company.
 If you’ve chosen your partners carefully, your main challenge will be to train them (either in the US or AU).
 And also keep their training up to date and help them sign their first deals quickly.
 Think of them as rookie salesmen who need early wins to become confident.
 Once your partners have tasted success, and seen the quality of your support, they’ll be working hard to generate strong growth.